Home

 In 2009, a costume fantasy about the Asian fashion/Chinoiserie in the 18th Century, entitled "The Travels of Marco Polo", was implemented along with another costume enthusiast we have met in Venice.
 With this piece of Art we won the first Prize in the international competition for the best costume "La Maschera più bella"!
 Six of the eight awarded costumes have been designed by me (see photo above: the second and fourth from the left and the other four on the right side).

 Costume maker Gabriella Pesucci, who was at the head of the jury to select the most beautiful costume of 2009, was especially appealed by these creations.
 She has received an Oscar for her costume designs in the Hollywood production "The Age of Innocence".
-Other members of the jury were the artistic director of the Carnevale di Venezia, Marco Balich, as well as the repeatedly Oscar-nominated costume maker Stefano Nicolao, who created costumes for movies such as "Elizabeth", "The Merchant of Venice", "Farinelli", and "Pirates of the Caribbean" .
+Other members of the jury were the artistic director of the Carnevale di Venezia, Marco Balich, as well as the repeatedly Oscar-nominated costume maker Stefano Nicolao, who created costumes for movies such as "Elizabeth", "The Merchant of Venice" and "Farinelli". .

-In the year 2010, Stefano Nicolao was once more a member of the jury.
-And again we received an unanimous vote: green three times!
-Eventually, we were among the ultimate finalists, from which the winner was determined: "Pantegane" from England.
-We experienced a "personal award" from Mr. Nicolao, as he approached us to tell us that the jury had, of course, recognized us as the winners of last year.
+In the year 2010, again we received an unanimous vote: green three times!
+Eventually, we were among the ultimate finalists, from which the winner from England was determined.
+Mr. Nicolao approached us to tell us that the jury had, of course, recognized us as the winners of last year.
 He was full of appreciation for my costumes and thanked each and everyone personally for our participation.
-I take this unusual meeting home in my heart as a personal prize.
 In the future I will remain faithful to my style and show me and my works in Venice.
 True to the motto: In everything you do, always stay yourself!

 We were again in the final in 2011 with "La famille Fabergé" which was inspired by the famous jeweled Russian eggs.
 Overall, I have used over 20,000 precious stones and hundreds of peacock feathers for a group of four.
 But we presented only three costumes in Venice this time.
 We only wanted to take part in the preselection just for fun as we have already shown this creation back in 2010.
 The jury however voted for us concordantly and we therefore won the first Prize for the best costume once again!
-We equally share this prize with the team of Paolo and Cinzia Pagliasso with Anna Rotonai from Rome.
-Their costumes formed a tribute to Venice.
-Best costume in the special category of the 19th century was won by a couple from Belgium, Lea Luongsoredju and Roudi Verbaanderd.
+We equally share this prize with a group from Rome, their costumes formed a tribute to Venice.

 At this point, I would like to thank everyone who has believed in me and my creativity over all the years.
-I am extremely happy and would never have come this far without you!
+I would never have come this far without you!

 Enjoy watching!